 BABEL.
-This word, which in Hebrew means confusion, was the name of that celebrated tower attempted to be built on the plains of Shinar, A. M. 1761, about one hundred years after the deluge, and which holy writ informs us was destroyed by a special interposition of the Almighty.
+This word, which in Hebrew means confusion, was the name of that celebrated tower attempted to be built in the plains of Shinar, a. m.
+1761, about one hundred years after the deluge, and which holy writ informs us was destroyed by a special interposition of the Almighty.